phaziz/ConstructrCMS-3/README.md

 Constructr CMS 3.2
 ==================

-ConstructrCMS (<a href="http://constructr-cms.org">http://constructr-cms.org</a>) based on FatFree-Framework, Materialize CSS, MySQL/PDO, jQuery/Javascript and Passion!
+ConstructrCMS based on FatFree-Framework, Materialize CSS, MySQL/PDO, jQuery/Javascript and Passion!

 That's it for now (Version 3.2 / 2018-04-27):